 Department of Urban and Environmental Sociology

 The Department of Urban and Environmental Sociology at the Helmholtz Centre for Environmental Research – UFZ builds on a rich tradition of scholarship in human ecological research in sociology.
 Our research is highly interdisciplinary and focuses on different spatial-temporal scales.
-Besides sociology, the department offers expertise from geography, urban planning and the environmental sciences.
-We work closely with the natural and engineering sciences, with numerous research partners across Germany and in other countries, and with policy makers and implementation partners on research projects with a focus on achieving greater sustainability.
+Besides a broad range of sociological theories our department’s research builds on a variety of methodological approaches ranging from data processing to questionnaire based surveys as well as participant observation methods, data analytics, visualization and statistical modeling.
+Our department’s disciplinary backgrounds thus also includes expertise from geography, urban planning as well as different environmental sciences.
+We work closely together with natural and engineering sciences, with numerous research partners across the world, and with policy makers and implementation partners on research projects with a focus on achieving greater sustainability.